 Successful Track Record.
-MOF LP and MOF LTD have deployed in excess of \$1.2 billion in 41 transactions.
-Of these, 12 portfolio investments have been fully realized.
-As of September 30, 2010, approximately \$543 million of principal and interest has been returned to MOF LP and MOF LTD. Medley Capital's portfolio risk management during the challenging market that began in 2007 has enabled it to deliver consistent returns while protecting capital for investors.
+MOF LP and MOF LTD have deployed in excess of \$1.1 billion in 41 transactions.
+Of these, 10 portfolio investments have been fully realized.
+To date, approximately \$488 million of principal and interest has been returned to MOF LP and MOF LTD. Medley

+Capital's portfolio risk management during the challenging market that began in 2007 has enabled it to deliver consistent returns while protecting capital for investors.
 Combining the total returns of MOF LP and MOF LTD, from 2006 to 2009, and the total returns of CN Opportunity Fund, from 2003 to 2005, the Principals of the Adviser have delivered a total average annual return of 14.8% (unleveraged), net of fees and expenses in their private debt strategy.
 The track record and achievements of the Principals of the Adviser are not necessarily indicative of future results that our investment adviser will achieve in the future.

 Experienced Team.
 The Principals of the Adviser bring a combined 54 years of experience in principal finance, investment sourcing, credit analysis, transaction structuring, due diligence and investing.
-Other members of the Adviser's investment and asset management team include 11 professionals with extensive experience in transaction sourcing, investment underwriting, credit analysis, account monitoring and restructuring at firms such as J.P.
-Morgan Securities LLC, Morgan Stanley & Co.
-Incorporated, GE Capital, Restructuring Finance and Merrill Lynch, Pierce, Fenner & Smith Incorporated.
-The Adviser's investment and asset management team has executed, as a group, 41 transactions to date for a total value of \$1.2 billion.
+Other members of the Adviser's investment and asset management team include 11 professionals with extensive experience in transaction sourcing, investment underwriting, credit analysis, account monitoring and restructuring at firms such as JP Morgan, Morgan Stanley, GE Capital and Bank of America.
+The Adviser's investment and asset management team has executed, as a group, 41 transactions to date for a total value of \$1.1 hillion